TorchSpatiotemporal/tsl/docs/source/modules/engines.rst

 The module :mod:`tsl.engines` contains inference engines, i.e., modules meant to wrap deep models in order to ease training and inference phases.
-Every engine extends a :class:`~pytorch_lightning.core.LightningModule`.
+Every engine extends a :class:`~pytorch_lightning.core.LightningModule` from :lightning:`Lightning`.

 Currently, there are two basic engines: